 Performance of semi-supervised and LASSO methods with median and mid-range cutoffs.
 Posterior probabilities from 100 iterations were split at the median (a) and mid-range (b) for a cutoff to predict essentially of remaining yeast genes.
 Semi-supervised method is shown in red while LASSO is shown in blue.
 Precision, recall, and f-measures are represented by dotted, dashed, and solid lines, respectively.
 LASSO has slightly higher precision and f-measures across the training sets of 1% to 5% but loses this advantage as contamination levels increase.
 Semi-supervised method outperforms LASSO in recall for training sets ≤ 2.5%.
 As contamination increases, semi-supervised method outperforms LASSO at higher training set sizes and have indistinguishable recall measures there after.

 Semi-supervise outperforms LASSO in recall and f-measure while LASSO bested semi-supervised in precision.
-Naturally, LASSO decreases in all performance markers as contamination increases. (a,b) With posterior probabil- ities ranging from near 0 and 1, the mid-range for both methods is near 0.5.
+Naturally, LASSO decreases in all performance markers as contamination increases. (a,b) With posterior probabilities ranging from near 0 and 1, the mid-range for both methods is near 0.5.
 Because of the heavily, skewed low probabilities in the uni-modal distribution from LASSO (Figure 4), the median would divide the set somewhere on the backside of the slope, greater than the maximum but less than 0.5.
 The median and mid-range for semi- supervise tend to fall near a local minimum, a useful indicator for separating distributional behaviors and can not be evaluated in uni-modal distributions.
 The most dynamic difference between the two methods is the behavior of the recall performance.
 Recall measures how many positive labels were predicted out of the true number of positive labels.
 In the mid-range cutoff for LASSO, recall would naturally be lower than the median cutoff due to the small area in the right tail greater than 0.5.
 The expected increase in precision wasn’t strong enough to outperform semi-supervise in the combined f-measure.

 Discussion points